MaikMichel/dbFlux/README.md

 #### Prepare upload

-If you want to upload file to a specific table or service, place them inside the reports folder/subfolder ex.: `reports/docs`.
+If you want to upload files to a specific table or service, place them inside the reports folder/subfolder ex.: `reports/docs`.
 Here you have to put a template file with the name template.sql in.
-This template is merged to to upload file.
-When calling command: `dbFLux: Compile current file` you are prompted for a filename and a target directory to place the resulting file in.
+This template is merged into an upload file.
+When calling the command: `dbFLux: Compile current file` you are prompted for a filename and a target directory to place the resulting file in.

 #### Demo - Create a report type, merge with template, move to target folder and compile
 ![Create a report type, merge with template, move to target folder and compile](images/screen-rec-vscode-run-reports.gif)